Easy Mini Fruit Tart Recipe (Gluten Free, Sugar Free)

 Store your healthy vegan fruit tarts in an airtight container in the refrigerator for up to 5 days.
 Although not tested, it’s probably fine to store your baked tart in the freezer wrapped tightly.
 Then, thaw in the fridge and top with fresh fruit just before serving.

-• Grease your tart pans liberally to make releasing the finished tart easy.
-Alternatively, you can use parchment paper to line your pan to ensure the crust doesn’t stick.
+• Grease your tart pans liberally or line them with parchment paper to ensure the crust doesn’t stick.

-• Make sure your Butter Swap is well stirred and at room temperature before making your shortbread crust, oil separation is normal in the Butter Swap.
-If you’re having trouble stirring your Butter Swap, pour the entire jar into a high speed blender.
-Your Butter Swap will stay smooth for a couple months after a minute in the blender!
+• Make sure your Butter Swap is well stirred and at room temperature before making your shortbread crust.
+Oil separation is normal in the Butter Swap.
+If you’re having trouble stirring it, pour it into a high-speed blender, and it will stay smooth for a couple of months.

 • Add water slowly to your buttery shortbread crust until it’s crumbly but sticks together well.
-Too much water will prevent the crust from baking properly, rendering it more soft than crumbly…boo!
+Too much water will make the crust more soft than crumbly…boo!

-• Don’t be tempted to dig into these tarts before they’ve sat in the fridge overnight.
-They need the overnight chill to completely set.
-The overnight refrigeration also slows down carbohydrate absorption making them tastier and healthier…weird, but it works!
+Don’t be tempted to dig into these tarts before they’ve sat in the fridge overnight.
+The overnight refrigeration sets them completely and also slows down carbohydrate absorption, making them tastier and healthier.

 How do you keep fruit tarts from getting soggy?

-Bake your tart the day before you plan to serve it because it’s virtually impossible to prevent your fruit tart from getting soggy after a few days.
-It will be fine for 3-5 days in the refrigerator, but mine started to get a little soggy around day 4, although still tasted great into the 5th day.
-Make sure you use fresh fruits that won’t leak into your tart.
-Berries hold up the best for a few days.
-If you plan on consuming the entire tart within 2-3 days, my advice is to use whatever fruit sounds good to you.
-If you want your healthy fruit tart to last longer, stick to firm, fresh berries.
+It’s best to bake your tart the day before you serve it because it’s virtually impossible to prevent your fruit tart from getting soggy after a few days.
+Fruit tarts usually stay fine for 3-5 days in the refrigerator, but make sure you use fresh fruits that won’t leak into your tart.
+If you plan on consuming the tart for more than 5 days, my advice is to use firm, fresh berries.

 What is fruit tart filling made of?